-If long-term mitigation relies on a minimum cover quality and depth, the actual and predicted availability of suitable materials for the cover need to recorded; this allows for the development of alternative strategies if the volumes or quality of cover materials change.
+If long-term mitigation relies on a minimum cover quality and depth, the actual and predicted availability of suitable materials for the cover need to recorded to allow for the development of alternative strategies if the volumes or quality of cover materials change.
 Similarly, if the final exposed area of high wall changes, such that geology and/or aspect is unlikely to support the planned vegetation outcomes, this needs to be identified as early as possible.
-A main reason for poor-quality rehabilitation outcomes is inadequate volume and quality of topsoil or suitable rooting media, and so therefore monitoring the volume, quality, and accessibility of such resources, and the areas yet to be rehabilitated, is critical throughout the operational mining phase.
+A main reason for poor-quality rehabilitation outcomes is inadequate volume and quality of topsoil or not using a suitable rooting medium, and so monitoring the volume, quality, and accessibility of such resources, and the areas yet to be rehabilitated, is critical throughout the operational mining phase.
 Water quality and biological monitoring provide confirmation on a broader spatial scale that management and treatment systems are working effectively.